 Pretend you have a salary of $50,000; That doesn't mean you take home a twelfth of that each month.
 Income taxes take a cut before you ever touch that money.
 If you calculate your max spending using your salary then you are pretending you have several thousand dollars that you... well... don't.
 In this instance, you would be over-estimating your take-home pay by around $12,000.

-Home - The most common home repair is a clogged or leaky sink and the average plumbing bill is between $160 and $430.
+Home repairs.
+The most common home repair is a clogged or leaky sink and the average plumbing bill is between $160 and $430.

-Health - The typical cost for a medical visit for an illness ranges between $130 and $180.
+Health concerns.
+The typical cost for a medical visit for an illness ranges between $130 and $180.

 A general rule of thumb is to budget between 5% and 10% of your paycheck for fun.
 This might change depending on emergencies or big saving goals, but the important lesson is to make sure that you factor in some number here.

 As your financial situation changes, so should your budget.
 Did you get a raise?
 Change the budget.
 Did you spend a lot of money on gifts?
-Reflect that in the budget.
+Change the budget.
 Sign up for a cool new service that delivers a fancy cheese to your doorstep once a month?
-I mean, cool, and put it in the budget.
+I mean, cool, but change the budget.

 How often should you revisit your budget?
 Every month.
-Ask yourself the following questions:
+When doing so, ask yourself the following questions:

 Are all my expenses accounted for?